Built-in Plugin

 Warning

-By default, when the release version already exists, it will be deleted first and then regenerated.
+, meaning that when a Release version already exists, it will be deleted first and then recreated.

 tag